-If you have questions about the NYIC VISTA program, please contact Membership and Capacity Building Associate Alejandra Lopez-Cuellar at email@example.com and include the term "NYIC VISTA" in the subject line.
+If you have questions about the NYIC VISTA program, please contact firstname.lastname@example.org and include the term "NYIC VISTA" in the subject line.
+Please do not call.

 CCSM organizes with (im)migrants and allies to collectively support, empower and defend our communities.
 The Community Organizer Intern will fulfill a powerful role in our organization’s sustainability, which provides survival services to meet the basic needs of members while engaging them in campaigns for systemic change.

-This fall, CCSM will be launching our local Language Justice Campaign.
+CCSM has launched our local Language Justice Campaign.
 We believe people should be able to communicate in the language with which they feel most comfortable.
 We also believe that our very own institutions should be able to provide equal and fair resources for everyone.
 We will be holding local institutions accountable and advocate for new policies to achieve language justice in our community.